Instructions Reference

 #The Streaming Concept

-In conventional (non-streaming) XSLT processing, the entire input document is parsed into an in-memory tree before any templates execute.
-This is fine for documents up to a few hundred megabytes, but fails for larger documents.
+In conventional (non-streaming) XSLT processing, the processor parses the entire input document into an in-memory tree before any templates execute.
+This approach works well for documents up to a few hundred megabytes, but it fails for larger documents.

 #When You Need Streaming